Clean Air Strategy

 Public Health England published a review of interventions to improve outdoor air quality and public health in March 2019, and was unequivocal in stating that the evidence for effective air quality interventions is developing all the time and can face challenges and limitations.
 This Strategy and Implementation Plan is mindful of this and recognises that ambition is of equal importance as setting out a public strategy that is achievable.
 The PHE review sets out several clear principles, which will further guide the development of the Implementation Plan, including:

-• Local authorities need to work together
+• local authorities need to work together

-• Effective Strategies require a coherent approach
+• effective Strategies require a coherent approach

-• Everyone has a role to play
+• everyone has a role to play

-• It is better to reduce air pollution at source than to mitigate the consequences
+• it is better to reduce air pollution at source than to mitigate the consequences

-• Improving air quality can go hand in hand with economic growth
+• improving air quality can go hand in hand with economic growth

-• As action is taken some groups may need tailored support
+• as action is taken some groups may need tailored support.

 Air quality in Chorley Council